Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-The description does not mention prerequisites, context, or exclude usage scenarios.
+The description provides no guidance on when to use this tool versus alternatives.
+It does not state prerequisites, when-not-to-use, or mention sibling tools for comparison.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.